microsoft/fluentui/rfcs/react-components/extension-packages.md

 ## Detailed Design or Proposal

+### Design driven approach

+Any extension pacakge that involves UI components will follow the same design driven approach that all Fluent UI core components undergo.
+Each component should have a design spec and technical spec.
+The technical spec should be co-located with component implementation.

+There should be clear process for any potential contributors to request design guidnace and request a design spec or formalize a design spec in the Fluent UI design language.

+#### Pros

+👍 Reduce competing design requirements
+👍 Satisfy design requirements for larger audience

+#### Cons

+👎 Slower velocity for partner teams

 ### Deviating from v9 core concepts

 It's difficult to formalize what 'deviating' means here, and any attempt to do so will probably not be